The Best Centrifugal Juicers of 2020

 If you’ll look closely, the Aicok GS-332 is more refined with respect to its design.
 But, you’ll get the same functionality as its white-labeled siblings—a 1000 watt motor, dual speed setting, 2.9-inch feeding chute, and the ability to juice dense produce and citruses.

-You might find this original model a little expensive so it would be wise to check all three juicers and pick the cheapest.
+You might find this original model a little expensive so it would be wise to check all alternatives.

 Hamilton Beach Premium Big Mouth

-What I like about a Hamilton Beach Premium Big Mouth is they are sold by a US-based entity.
+What I like about a Hamilton Beach Premium Big Mouth is it’s manufactured in the US.
 Hamilton Beach is an established brand selling inexpensive kitchen equipment.
 You’ll get the peace of mind when you buy from the likes of this company.

 The best part about Hamilton Beach juicers is it’s backed by a 3-year warranty.
 That’s the longest coverage for a centrifugal juicer.